 Breakfast Club

-all students are welcome to the breakfast club which runs daily between 8.00 and 8.30 am.
-Toast, bacon rolls, fruit, yogurt and biscuits can be purchased with hot and cold drinks from the canteen
+• all students are welcome to the breakfast club which runs daily between 8.00 and 8.30 am.
+Toast, bacon rolls, fruit, yoghourt and biscuits can be purchased.
+Please note that the breakfast club is not supervised.

 During Break